thompson0012/PyEmits/README.md

    1. descriptive data analysis
    2. ...

+data scientist need to write different code to develop their model is there any a package integrate all ml lib with single simple api?
 That's why I create this project, also for fun. haha

 This project is under active development, free to use (Apache 2.0)